 Boat cards in a player's hand can be used in many ways.
 They can be discarded as money, launched as a boat, or played upside down as a captain.
 The money value is shown as a number of coins in the bottom left.
 The cost to launch and victory points earned are shown in the upper left and right, respectively.
 And any boat can be used to captain any other boat.

-The deck includes 20 of each Shrimp, Lobster, and Processing Vessel and 12 of each Codd, Tuna, and King Crab.
+The deck includes 20 of each Shrimp, Lobster, and Processing Vessel and 12 of each Cod, Tuna, and King Crab.

 Each fishing license not only allows a player to launch that type of boat, but it also provides a special bonus.
 These bonuses improve as players acquire additional copies of a license.
-There are four (4) of each license except the Pub and King Crab, for which there are three (3).
+There are four (4) of each license ("common") except the Pub and King Crab, of which there are three (3) ("premium").